Tree Liability Risk: The Duty of Care Owed to Persons Who May Be Harmed by Trees | SFG Paralegal Services LLP

 [14] It would appear to be common ground that a property owner, such as Park Lawn, cannot be held responsible for damage resulting from a limb on a tree falling simply on the basis that the limb or tree fell.
 If the evidence does not establish that there was knowledge on the part of the defendant, Park Lawn, of a dangerous condition of a tree or that there was a dangerous condition of which the defendant Park Lawn ought to have knowledge, a finding of negligence is unavailable as a matter of law.
 (See: Culley v.
 Maguire, [1957] O.J.
 No. 52 (C.A.) at p.
 1; Quinlan v.
 Gates, [2000] O.J.
 No. 5292(S.C.J.) at p.
 2; Buttoni et al. v.
 Henderson et al., 21 O.R.
 309 (H.C.J.) at p.
 371; Doucette v.
 Parent, [1996] O.J.
 No. 3493 (Gen. Div.) at p.
 4; Gasho v.
 Clinton (Town), [2001] O.J.
 No. 4505 (S.C.J.
 (Small Claims) at p.
 4).

-Accordingly, it appears that some level of awareness by knowledge, or constructive knowledge, of a dangerous condition is required if liability is to arise for negligence in the ownership, care, or control, of a tree.
-It is notable that "constructive knowledge" means knowledge that the law imparts upon a person who ought to actually hold knowledge based upon reasonableness principles; and as such, if a reasonably acting person would know of about a dangerous condition such is "constructive knowledge" and proving actually held knowledge is unnecessary.
-In many circumstances, proving constructive knowledge is much easier than proving actually held knowledge.
+As such, it seems that knowledge, or constructive knowledge, of a dangerous condition is a requirement of liability for negligent maintenance of trees.
+Note that "constructive knowledge" is knowledge which the law deems a person ought to have based on reasonableness.
+If a reasonably diligent person would know of a dangerous condition this is "constructive knowledge" and proving actual knowledge becomes unnecessary.
+Constructive knowledge is often much easier to prove than actual knowledge.
 For example, following severe storms, property owners should reasonably be on alert for broken branches as well as other dangerous conditions.
 Additionally, it is important to recognize that intentionally avoiding investigation and thereby choosing to remain unaware of a dangerous condition may be deemed an act of willful blindness from which constructive knowledge may also be imposed.

 Conclusion

-Tree owners, or other persons who are hired to provide the care and maintenance of trees on behalf of the owners, are prescribed by law with a duty of care to reasonably ensure that the trees are maintained in a safe condition.
-If a person becomes injured or if property becomes damaged by a unreasonably maintained tree, liability may arise.
+The owners of trees, or those entrusted with the care and maintenance of trees on behalf of the owners, owe a duty of care to reasonably ensure that the trees are maintained.
+If a person becomes injured or property becomes damaged by a tree that was improperly maintained, liability for the injury or damage may arise.

-Need Help?Let's Get Started Today
+Need Help?
+Let's Get Started Today

 NOTE: Do not send confidential information through the web form.
 Use the web form only for your introduction.
 Learn Why?